↑

 Can I freeze chocolate pots?

 Actually, you can!
-Cover really well with plastic wrap and aluminium foil, and freeze for up to a month.
+Cover the chocolate custard really well with plastic wrap and aluminium foil, and freeze for up to a month.
 Let defrost in the fridge overnight.
 In fact, frozen chocolate pots are also a thing so you could even try eating them frozen if you like.

 Give them a try!
-There’s no way your guests will realise they only took you 5 minutes, you sneaky thing.
+There’s no way your guests will realise they only took you only 5 minutes to make!

 More recipes using double cream!